 A Newton Aycliffe transport company was in pole position to help the Great Yorkshire Show go ahead this week.

-Stiller Warehousing and Distribution was commissioned to transport two 125ft-long logs from Scarborough to show in Harrogate, which is expected to attract around 135,000 visitors.
+Stiller Warehousing and Distribution were commissioned to transport two 125ft-long logs from Scarborough to show in Harrogate, which is expected to attract around 135,000 visitors.

 The poles are being used for against-the-clock climbing competitions during this summer’s festival, which started today (Tuesday) and runs until Thursday.